zengm71/Course-Overview/git-section/lesson_3.md

 Now we're not going to concern ourself with exactly what that output is telling us, we just want to make sure that it ended positively and did not give us back an error.
 Now let's go look at GitHub and find our code is right there!

 Congratulations, you've just pushed your first code to GitHub.
 We'll be doing this a lot through this course!

+##Forking a repository

+Now sometimes you won't be able to just push to a repository.
+Sometimes you'll have to have a more formal process for working with others - especially when you're working on a project where stability is important.
+For example, large open source projects commonly have a series of ways in which changes are controlled and people make contriubtions to repositories.

+There are several basic models that you can read about on the git website.

+*LINK TO DIFFERENT CONTRIBUTION MODELS*

+Generally you'll be keeping things simple, either by being able to push directly to a repository or by simply creating a pull request.
+We'll get to that shortly and before we can we'll have to explain how to fork a repository.

+Forking a repository is a way in which, on github, you create a copy of a repository that becomes your own copy on your own GitHub.
+This allows you to make any changes, and save those changes in your own repository.
+If you want to make a change that you believe belongs in the original repository, you can create a pull request by pushing up to your own GitHub fork, then navigating to the central repository and manually creating a pull request.

+*LINK TO HOW TO CREATE A PULL REQUEST*